joakimpersson/TDA367/README.md

 # Pyromaniacs - The most resolutionary Bomberman yet!

-## An improved version of the classic Bomberman game with round and upgrading system
+## An improved version of the classic Bomberman game

 ## Building and running